Riley Williams: Political views

 Nine weeks before participating in the January 6 attack, Williams posted videos of herself on social media performing Nazi salutes.
 One video showed her saying she wanted to "kill all black people in America" while wearing a face mask with extremist emblems.
 Her friend told the press she was "obsessed" with far-right political pundit Nick Fuentes, viewing him as a "god".
 Williams's mother, Wendy, said that Williams became interested in the America First movement in 2020 and was known to associate herself with far-right figures.
 This reportedly led Wendy to avoid political discussions with her.
-Wendy also said that Williams was “addicted to the internet”, was a fan of the troll group Groyper Army, and attended political rallies.
+Wendy also said that Williams was "addicted to the internet", was a fan of the troll group Groyper Army, and attended political rallies.
 She was a known member of "The Camps", a neo-Nazi chat room created by former Marine Christopher Pohlhaus, a founder of the neo-Nazi group Blood Tribe.
 That became known after an anonymous tipster shared pictures of Williams talking in the chatroom under a known username to Vice Magazine, which confirmed that they were "authentic and undoctored".
 Pohlhaus said he did not remember seeing Williams there and warned members of the chatroom not to participate in the attack.
 According to the prosecutor in her trial, Williams believed Donald Trump's debunked claim that the 2020 United States presidential election was stolen and was "obsessed" with it.
-He also said that her internet activity showed she was a follower of accelerationism.
+He also said that her internet activity showed she was a follower of militant accelerationism.

 The videos of Williams doing Nazi salutes were first found on far-right Telegram channels by an unnamed researcher studying anti-fascism in 2020.
 He showed them to investigative journalism group Bellingcat, which analyzed her internet presence.
 The group said she used multiple accounts on Twitter and Parler under the usernames "whitepillgroyper" and "whitepillgroypr", likely references to white identitarian ideology.
 Her Twitter account was later deleted, but researchers had by then taken screenshots of her comments.
 One showed her support for Fuentes and others for Trump and Infowars founder Alex Jones.
 Her support for Fuentes was the strongest.
 In one comment she defended him from allegations that he urinated in his pants during a physical education lesson in high school.
 In another, she accused one America First follower of "promoting race mixing".
 Williams attended a rally held by Fuentes on December 12, 2020, and took photos of herself with him.
 She was active on Discord under the username "Riley"; the photos she sent other users there were described as pornographic.
 She also reportedly posted self-harming messages to someone on Discord.
 One video of Williams doing Nazi salutes used DJ Hyper's song "Spoiler", leading to the removal of every copy of the video for copyright infringement.